JarnoRalli/cuda_examples/README.md

 The programming model consists of two different levels of parallelism: a fine-grained data- and thread parallelism embedded into a coarse-grained data- and task parallelism.
-This is achieved by combining arrays of threads, each executing the same code, into blocks, and combining several blocks into grids.
-Each CUDA block is executed by one streaming multiprocessor (SM) and cannot be migrated to other SMs in the GPU.
+This is achieved by combining arrays of threads, each executing the same code, into thread blocks, and combining several blocks into grids.
+Each thread block is executed by one streaming multiprocessor (SM) and cannot be migrated to other SMs in the GPU.
 Since a block runs in a single SM, the threads in the block can communicate and synchronize with each other.
 One SM can run several concurrent CUDA blocks depending on the resources needed by the CUDA blocks.
 The CUDA programming model guides the programmer to partition the problem into sub-problems